Falcons 2000 SC: 1984 Victorian State Championship winning season

-Despite finishing fourth in their first year in the Victorian State Men's League in 1982, the Falcons slipped to the 10th in 1983 - although expectations for the 1984 season were boosted for Latrobe Valley-based club when they recruited some key players - including Northern Irish youth international Gerry Clarke, Irish midfielder Stephen Moore and dynamic Englishman Russell Athersych - and ex-Fulham star Jimmy Dunne as head coach.
+Despite finishing fourth in their first year in the Victorian State Men's League in 1982, the Falcons slipped to the 10th in 1983 - although expectations for the 1984 season were boosted for Latrobe Valley-based club when they recruited some key players, including Northern Irish youth international Gerry Clark, Irish striker Stephen Moore and dynamic Englishman Russell Athersych.

-While Clarke went on to become something of an icon in Gippsland football in later life, coaching numerous local clubs, Moore's prowess in front of goal in 1984 - scoring 17 goals in 26 games - proved an incredible return from the midfied.
+While Clark went on to become something of an icon in Gippsland football in later life, coaching numerous local clubs, Moore's prowess in front of goal in 1984 - scoring 17 goals in 26 games - proved why he was considered the league's best strikers.

 The Falcons won just one of their first five games but a 5-0 thumping of Knox City in round six ignited their season and they then claimed victory in six of their next seven matches to climb to the top of the league.

 A series of powerful victories - including a 6–0 thrashing of Knox City and a 4-0 hammering of St Albans - meant the Falcons were in the box seat to claim the highest honour in Victorian football, with the signing of Doveton striker Iain Stirton after round 14 proving to be an inspired choice after he was relegated to the Doveton bench by coach Hammy McMeechan.
 Stirton had an extraordinary impact, netting 10 goals in his first seven games for Morwell and adding another to finish with 11 for the season.
-Stirton would go on to score more goals than any other player for the Falcons at State League level - 46 goals in 101 games - before leaving the club at the end of the 1988 season.

 Leading the league by two points, the Falcons needed only a draw in their final match against Albion Rovers to claim the title.
 A 0–0 draw at Selwyn Reserve in Albion ensured the Falcons would win their first ever state championship.
-A sterling performance by young Morwell local Effie Cassar stood out on the day, with Soccer Action journalist Peter Desira acclaiming the defender's "...safe, early passing game, (then) tackling tenaciously and moving forward with the aplomb of a veteran."

 The Falcons then went on to win the post-season State League Cup, defeating Fawkner 9–8 on penalties in the semi-final before claiming a 1–0 victory over Maribyrnong Polonia in the final.